 Distribution of EEOC Complaints

-The EEOC reported the following breakdown regarding the types of complaints for discrimination that were fielded by the agency in 2017:
+The EEOC reported the following breakdown for the charges of workplace discrimination that were received by the agency in fiscal year 2019: